Fraser Valley sunset

 How will this affect traffic in the area?

-A final traffic study will be conducted to assess the current road network around Bridal Falls Golf Course and area with improvements made as required.
-There will be manageable increased traffic to the area which will be a boom to other tourist attractions and businesses in the Bridal Falls area.
+A traffic study was conducted to assess the current road network around Bridal Falls Golf Course and area with improvements made as required.
+Conclusions were that there will be manageable increased traffic to the area which will be a boom to other tourist attractions and businesses in the Bridal Falls area.
 Note that unlike a ski area or other major event, there is no “rush hour” where most of the traffic is either arriving or leaving.
 Traffic flows are spread out thru the day/week.

 Will the tenure allow for access by motorized vehicles (e.g.- ATV’s, Quads) and for camping?

-No, the tenure will exclude such uses to allow for recovery and stewardship of lands within.
+No, the tenure will exclude such uses to allow for recovery and stewardship of lands within according to Cheam and Pelolxw traditional values of use and access.

 Will the increase in accessibility create a problem for Search and Rescue?